TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 With the line ``@TYPO3\CMS\Extbase\Annotation\Validate("StringLength", options={"minimum": 3, "maximum": 50})``
 the validator for the property ``$title`` is specified.
 In parenthesis, the parameters for the validator are also specified.
-In our case, we make sure that a title of a blog post is never shorter than three characters and will never be longer than 50 characters.
+It is made sure that a title of a blog post is never shorter than three characters and that it will never be longer than 50 characters.

-Which validator class is to be used?
+Which validator class has to be used?
 Extbase looks for a validator class using ``\TYPO3\CMS\Extbase\Validation\Validator\*ValidatorName*Validator``.
 Using the above given annotation ``@TYPO3\CMS\Extbase\Annotation\Validate("StringLength")`` the